 If you are interested in joining the private Facebook group for Christian moms of LGBT kids send an email to firstname.lastname@example.org and put Mom’s Facebook Group as the subject.

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is set up so only members can see who is in the group and what is posted there.
 It was started in June 2014 and as of June 2016 has more than 1,900 members.
 For more info email lizdyer55@